 Scottish Secure Tenancy

 The Scottish Secure Tenancy (SST) was introduced in September 2002 as part of the of the Housing (Scotland) Act 2001.
 All Forth Housing Association tenants have a Scottish Secure Tenancy.
-In certain circumstances a Short SST may be used.
+Changes to your Scottish Secure Tenancy Rights were made by the Housing (Scotland) Act 2014.
+Click here for more information.

 Tenants rights and responsibilities are outlined in the SST.
 The Housing Officer will explain the key parts when you sign your tenancy agreement.
 However, it is important to keep the tenancy agreement in a safe place to enable you to refer to it in the future.